denschu/home.pi/README.md

 	* GPIO-PIN (RPi)
 	* IFTT
 	* REST
+* Persistence with Firebase
+* Websockets-to-MQTT-Bridge (any free cloud-based Services available?)
 * ... make a feature request! ... or just a pull request!

-For further informations and setup instructions please refer to my [blog post](http://blog.codecentric.de/en/2013/03/home-automation-with-angularjs-and-node-js-on-a-raspberry-pi).
+For further informations and setup instructions please refer to my [blog posts](http://blog.codecentric.de/en/).